Learn About Bulk Mailing and Tracking → Indicia

 What is the fee for applying for an indicia?

 There is no fee for a Permit Imprint Authorization for parcels other than Marketing Mail parcels.
-The Permit Imprint Authorization Fee is always waived for mailings that are sent using the USPS Electronic Verification Service (eVS).
+The Permit Imprint Authorization Fee is always waived for mailings that are sent using the eVS (Electronic Verification System) or USPS Ship.

 The waiver of the Annual Mailing fee for using full-service barcoding does not apply to the Permit Imprint Authorization Fee.